glhd/laravel-addressing/README.md

 ### Thanks!

 Special thanks to [Commerce Guys](https://github.com/commerceguys) for their amazing [addressing](https://github.com/commerceguys/addressing) and [intl](https://github.com/commerceguys/intl) packages, which this project relies heavily on.

+### Change Log

+#### 0.5

+- Made most methods case insensitive (so "co" or "colorado" work)
+- Optimized service provider so that validators are not loaded until needed
+- Removed some dependencies—will gracefully skip routing and validation if packages are missiong
+- Updated dependencies
+- Laravel 5.5 ready
+- Validators now use default field names (no need to specify "country" as the country field name)